 A small percentage of all babies have colic.
 When babies cry without being sick, hungry, uncomfortable, or in pain it is called colic.
-Colic usually begins around three weeks of age and resolves around three months for the average baby.
+Colic usually begins around three months for the average baby.
 Unexplained crying in a baby is very stressful for parents.
 Let your pediatrician know if your baby is crying excessively.